zaphosting/docs/docs/minecraft-add-own-world.md

 ---
 id: minecraft-add-own-world
 title: "Minecraft: Adding your own world to the server"
-description: Information on how to add your own world to your Minecraft server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to add your own world to your Minecraft server from ZAP-Hosting
 sidebar_label: Add your own world
 services:
   - gameserver-minecraft